ksenthil86/docBasedQAApp/README.md

 ## 📖 Usage

-1. **Upload Documents**: Go to "Upload Documents" tab and upload PDF, DOCX, or TXT files
+1. **Upload Documents**: Go to "Upload Documents" tab and upload PDF, DOCX, or TXT files.
+Use the sample pdf doc - 'BudgetReview_Doc1.pdf' for testing
 2. **Ask Questions**: Go to "Ask Questions" tab, type your question, and click Search
 3. **View History**: Go to "History" tab to see past questions and answers